hashkat/hashkat/src/DEVELOPERS.md

 ## network.h

-Contains the *Network* struct which places all the *Agent* structs into an array and enables several commands that ***#k@*** users can use to gather specific information about the simulated network, such as if an id number exists in the network, how many followers does a specific id have, etc.
+Contains the *Network* struct which places all the *Agent* structs into an array and several convenient network queries.

 ## tweets.h